 Signaling the Turbo's sporting credentials is a host of exterior modifications highlighted by an oversized black hexagonal grille.
 Other changes include more aggressive side sills, round fog lamps and an imitation rear diffuser.
 In place of the normal Veloster's central hexagonal exhaust pipe are two larger free flowing circular pipes that team up with new intake manifold to create more robust-sounding engine music.

-Revisions to the interior are limited to TFT screens located between the speedometer and tachometer and "Turbo" badging stitched into the seatbacks.
+Changes to the interior are limited to TFT screens located between the speedometer and tachometer and "Turbo" badging stitched into the seatbacks.
 Despite its sporting focus, the Veloster Turbo's cabin is quite practical due to the third door and hatchback configuration, the latter of which provides easy access to the 15.5 cubic feet of cargo space.

 Standard and Optional Features